mkathiravan/Android-Notes/Design_Pattern.md

    Chain of Responsibility Pattern, Command Pattern, Interpreter Pattern, Iterator Pattern, Mediator Pattern, Memento Pattern, Observer Pattern, State Pattern, Template Pattern, Visitor Pattern.

+### Observer Design Pattern:

+ --> It is useful when you are interested in the state of an object and want to get notified whenever there is any change.

+  Example: BroadcastReceiver, RxJava, LiveData

 #### Create Observer Pattern in Kotlin